Armageddon – Les Effets Speciaux

 Armageddon – Les Effets Speciaux was an attraction located in Walt Disney Studios Park at Disneyland Paris.
 It opened on March 16, 2002 as one of the park's opening day attractions.
 The attraction was based on the 1998 Touchstone film Armageddon, which was produced by Jerry Bruckheimer and directed by Michael Bay.
 The principle was to demonstrate set effects, as in the film, within a full room using special effects.

-The ride closed on March 31, 2019, and the showbuilding was later demolished for the Avengers Campus expansion to the 'Walt Disney Studios Park', as announced by Bob Iger in February 2018.
+The attraction closed on March 31, 2019, and the showbuilding was later demolished for the Avengers Campus expansion to the 'Walt Disney Studios Park', as announced by Bob Iger in February 2018.

 History

 On September 29, 1999, Disney announced that a new theme park would be built right next to Disneyland Paris.
 It would be named Walt Disney Studios Park and be themed to movies.
 The park would feature various attractions, including Armageddon – Les Effets Speciaux.
 Themed to the 1998 film, Armageddon, it would be a special effects attraction similar to Twister...Ride it Out at Universal Studios Florida and Backdraft at Universal Studios Hollywood.
 Construction of the attraction began in 2000 with the rest of the park.
 It would be located in the Backlot area right by Rock 'n' Roller Coaster and Moteurs...
 Action!: Stunt Show Spectacular.

 Armageddon – Les Effets Speciaux opened on time with Walt Disney Studios Park on March 16, 2002.

 On December 10, 2018, Walt Disney Studios Paris announced that the last day for Armageddon – Les Effets Speciaux would occur on March 31, 2019.
 That same day, the park announced that the Backlot area would be transformed into Avengers Campus.
 On the final day of operation, a closing ceremony was held exclusively for Infinity Annual passholders.
+By early summer, the entire building was completely demolished.